hansliss/regofetcher/README.md

 # regofetcher
-Scripts to fetch data from IVT REGO2000, Bosch ProControl and Buderus Gateway Logamatic KM200
+Scripts to fetch data from IVT REGO2000, Bosch ProControl and Buderus Gateway Logamatic KM200 and other equipment based on similar network modules.

 The shell script will use the Python script to fetch individual values according to the list in vars.txt, and add an entry to a logfile on CSV format.
 A new logfile will be created each